desultory/ugrd/readme.md

 This module creates an agetty session.
 This is used by the `ugrd.crypto.gpg` module so the tty can be used for input and output.

-Consoles are defined by name in the `console` dict using teh following keys:
+Consoles are defined by name in the `console` dict using the following keys:

 * `type` (tty) Specifies the console type, such as `tty` or `vt100`.
 * `baud` - Set the serial device baud rate.